gogins/csound-extended/README.md

 7. Silencio, a JavaScript algorithmic composition library designed to work with all Csound/HTML5 environments. __PLEASE NOTE: This library is now deprecated, please use the WebAssembly build of CsoundAC instead.__

-8.  nudruz, a Common Lisp library for algorithmic composition by Drew Krause, hosted here with his permission.
-This is based upon and includes the Common Music library for algorithmic composition and the Fomus library for automatically notating generated scores.

-9. Some plugin opcodes for Csound, including bformdec2, chuap, cmask, MVerb, and the STK opcodes.
+8. Some plugin opcodes for Csound, including bformdec2, chuap, cmask, MVerb, and the STK opcodes.

 With regret I must announce that CsoundVST and the vst4cs opcodes are no longer